hurzelpurzel/eso-sops-server/doc/concept.md

 ## Features
 * Map a User it a age private key
 * Support more then one Repository
+* Let ESO Authenticate via User ( Integration Test )

 ## TODOS / Roadmap

 * Enable TLS
-* Let ESO Authenticate via User ( Integration Test )
 * Support other Storage Backend ( s3 , provided PVC )
+* Create Init Webhooks for each repo Cloud Events ( to handle change events of Sources)